openbraininstitute/spacktainers/README.md

 * container_definitions: this is where users will define their containers
 * runtime: base container that contains everything needed to run the spack-built environment
 * singularitah: base container that contains singularity and s3cmd
-* spackah: contains the Dockerfile that will be used to build the spacktainers
+* spacktainer: contains the Dockerfile that will be used to build the spacky containers

 ## job_creator